-Pleas flood social media with loved ones missing after fire
+With loved ones missing after fire, pleas flood social media

 CHICO, Calif.
-(AP) — People have scoured evacuation centers, called 911 and posted desperate online pleas for help finding relatives they haven’t heard from since a fast-moving wildfire devastated a Northern California town.
+(AP) — People have scoured evacuation centers, called hospitals and posted desperate online pleas for help finding relatives they haven’t heard from since a fast-moving wildfire devastated a Northern California town.

 A day after tens of thousands evacuated the town of Paradise and the nearby community of Magalia, dozens of people, many of them elderly, remained unaccounted for.
 Anguished relatives flooded social media asking for help locating their loved ones.

-Cherri Rolla’s family hasn’t heard from her 83-year-old aunt, Sylvia Johnson, who lives in Paradise with at least six dogs and three horses.
-Rolla says a grandson living nearby saw Johnson on Thursday and tried to get her to leave, but she refused.
+Some were reunited with family hours later.

+Diane Forsman, who lives in New Hampshire, said her 83-year-old mother, Jean Forsman, can’t walk on her own and relies on oxygen.
+Her caretaker wasn’t able to reach her Thursday when the fire swept through Magalia.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that Richard Wayne Wilson and his wife, Suzanne Wilson, were listed with incorrect last names.